flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 = Can I use Form Maker as a registration form creator? =

-You can register users on your website with the help of [WordPress Registration add-on](https://web-dorado.com/products/wordpress-form/add-ons/registration.html).
-Install the add on and use it alonside the free version of Form Maker plugin.
+You can register users on your website with the help of Form Maker [WordPress Registration add-on](https://web-dorado.com/products/wordpress-form/add-ons/registration.html).
+Install the add on and use it alongside the free version of Form Maker plugin.

 You are able to ask users to provide username, email address and password for their account.
 The registration of users is done upon completing the form created by this visual form builder plugin.

 = Is it possible to publish a form as a widget? =

-You can publish your form not only using **Display Options** of this web form builder plugin, but also as a widget.
+You can publish your form not only using **Display Options** of the web form builder tool, but also as a widget.
 Go to **Appearance > Widgets** page to place your form on any widget area of your website theme.

 Search for **Form Maker widget** and drag it to the widget area where you wish to place your form.
 Specify a **Title** for the widget and choose the form you wish to publish.
 Press **Save** after making these changes.

 = Can the form submissions be shown to site visitors? =

-**Pro version** of Form Maker plugin allows you to publish submissions on front-end of your website.
+**Premium version** of Form Maker plugin allows you to publish submissions on front-end of your website.

 This form creator plugin lets you select user roles which will be able to view the published submissions.
 This can be done from **Form Options > General Options** section.
 Also, in the same section, you are able to choose fields to hide from front-end submissions.